Steering Group

 Chair of the Professional Recognition Working Group

 Sheryl has been a member the Steering Group since May 2020.
 She is Head of Learning Development at the University of Northampton.
-She is an Advance HE Fellow, a Certified Leading Practitioner in Learning Development and Qualified Teacher.
+She is an Advance HE Senior Fellow, a Certified Leading Practitioner in Learning Development and Qualified Teacher.
 Her background teaching Sport Science in Further and Higher Education institutions has offered a plethora of experience actively engaging learners.
 Her research interests include asynchronous resources and inclusive teaching.

 Steering Group Member